arafatYasir/arafatYasir/README.md

-# Hi there 👋, I'm Arafat — Frontend Developer & Competitive Programmer
+## Hey I'm Arafat! 👋

-### 🚀 Crafting clean UIs with React, Tailwind & Next.js ⚡ | Aiming for Candidate Master on Codeforces 🎯 | Always building, always learning 💻
+### Crafting clean UIs with React, Tailwind & Next.js ⚡ | Always building, always learning 💻

 ### 👨‍💻 About Me

-I'm Arafat — a passionate frontend developer focused on building responsive, user‑friendly web interfaces using React, Tailwind CSS, and currently diving deep into Next.js.
-Alongside web development, I'm actively sharpening my problem‑solving skills as a competitive programmer, aiming to reach Candidate Master on Codeforces by the end of this year.
+I'm Arafat — a frontend developer focused on building responsive, user‑friendly web interfaces using React, Tailwind CSS, and currently diving deep into Next.js.
+Alongside web development, I'm actively sharpening my problem‑solving skills as a competitive programmer.
 I love turning ideas into clean, functional UI and constantly seek to grow as a developer by learning, building, and pushing my limits.

 ### 🛠️ Skills